DIMO-Network/DIP/draft proposals for community review/dimo-nodes-and-token-upgrades.md

 <br></br>
 <p align=center><img src="../.gitbook/assets/image (20).png" width=900 alt=""></p>
 <br></br>

 As is this case with paying for API access, users can pay all fees in either DCX or $DIMO, which **includes the blockchain gas cost** covered by the paymaster, meaning that users and apps never need MATIC, ETH, or any other gas token.
-Applications can also sponsor the cost of all fees paid in DCX or $DIMO if they want to provide the user with a streamlined, entirely gasless and paymentless experience**.**
+Applications can also sponsor the cost of all fees paid in DCX or $DIMO if they want to provide the user with a streamlined, entirely gasless and paymentless experience.

 $DIMO token holders can always vote to add and adjust fees in the future as the network matures.
 Some examples include fees to: transfer a digital vehicle title; issue credentials related to maintenance; or register a car with the DMV onchain.